beosro/scp.py/README.rst

-This is a fork of tghe work done by jbardin/scp.py.
+This is a fork of the work done by jbardin/scp.py.

 Pure python scp module
 ======================